Pierre-Louis de Lorimier

-Pierre-Louis de Lorimier, usually anglicized to Peter Loramie (March 1748 – June 26, 1812), was a colonial French-Canadian fur trader, British Indian agent, and ally of the Shawnee.
+Pierre-Louis de Lorimier, usually anglicized to Peter Loramie (March 1748 – June 26, 1812), was a colonial French-Canadian fur trader, British Indian agent, and Shawnee agitator.
 In later years, he founded what became Cape Girardeau and Bollinger Counties, Missouri.
-He died in Cape Girardeau and was buried there with his Indian wife.
+He died in Cape Girardeau and was buried there with his Native American wife.

 Early life

 He was born in the Saint-Étienne parish of Montreal, Canada, New France, son of Captain Claude Nicholas de Lorimier and Marie Louise Lepailleur.

 In 1769, he moved south with his father and established a fur trading post in Shawnee territory in the Great Miami River valley at the confluence of Loramie Creek (later named for him).
 Later, he acquired as a partner in the business, James Girty, brother of the infamous Simon Girty.